WT-26/Software-Requirements-Documentation/README.md

 The hosted database acts as an intermediary for real-time data synchronization between the web server and university's backend systems.
 By integrating with the university's financial management system, SCMS can rapidly retrieve oldest to latest budget data from system and summarizes a best view for administrator.
 On the other hand, campus space reservation database can store every venue reservation data for efficient tracking purposes.

 SCMS bridges student organizations with institutional resources, enabling comprehensive club management including membership tracking, event planning, financial oversight, and facility reservations.
-It involves 7 actors such that Student, Member, Committee, Club President, Administrator, University's financial management system and Campus space reservation database.
+It involves 7 actors such that Student, Member, Committee, Club President, Administrator, university's financial management system and campus space reservation database.
 The use case diagram below illustrates all function and feature available in SCMS.

 ![image](https://github.com/user-attachments/assets/faca6104-1c76-4323-886c-868ac916ba69)
 ***Figure 2: Use Case Diagram of Student Management System***